Alejogb1/job-board/blog-data/how-can-i-read-files-from-github-using-airflowcloud-composer.md

 id: "how-can-i-read-files-from-github-using-airflowcloud-composer"
 ---

-Alright, let's tackle reading files from GitHub using Airflow, particularly within a Cloud Composer context.
+, let's tackle reading files from GitHub using Airflow, particularly within a Cloud Composer context.
 This is a common scenario, and frankly, I've debugged this enough times over the years to have a fairly clear picture of the best approaches.
 The initial inclination might be to reach for a simple bash operator, but that can quickly become unwieldy and less maintainable.
 So, we'll explore more robust methods.

 When I encountered this a few years back at a previous company, we were deploying data pipelines that pulled in configuration files and occasionally small datasets from a private GitHub repository.
 We initially relied on simple `git clone` commands in bash operators, but we soon realized that security, authentication, and versioning became messy quickly.
 We needed a more controlled and integrated solution.

-The core problem here isn't necessarily *reading* the file; it's securely and efficiently *accessing* the file from GitHub within the Airflow environment.
+The core problem here isn't necessarily _reading_ the file; it's securely and efficiently _accessing_ the file from GitHub within the Airflow environment.
 Cloud Composer runs on Google Cloud Platform (GCP), and there's a beautiful set of features within GCP that we can leverage.
 The most effective path generally involves a combination of these components:

 1.  **GitHub Personal Access Tokens (PATs):** Instead of embedding credentials directly in code, which is a huge security no-no, we use PATs to authenticate with GitHub.
 These tokens have granular permissions, letting us control exactly what our pipeline can access.
 2.  **Google Secret Manager:** We store the GitHub PAT securely within Google Secret Manager.
 Composer integrates seamlessly with Secret Manager, allowing Airflow DAGs to retrieve secrets without exposing them.